Read the full post here: https://medium.com/melonport-blog/introduction-to-the-melon-governance-system-f6ff73c70eb0

-Which long term goals and principles should underpin Melon related decisions?
+Which long term goals and principles should underpin watermelon related decisions?

 This section aims at addressing the why.

-The system aims at being drastically more efficient than any other existing solution.
-Melon is competitive to existing asset management alternatives and needs to remain competitive in the future.
-Melon constitutes an opt-in alternative to the current asset management industry.
+The system aims at being drastically more efficient than any other existing solution. watermelon is competitive to existing asset management alternatives and needs to remain competitive in the future. watermelon constitutes an opt-in alternative to the current asset management industry.

-Lowering barriers to entry.
-Melon should always strive to lower barriers to entry for asset managers.
+Lowering barriers to entry. watermelon should always strive to lower barriers to entry for asset managers.
 It also gives investors access to a deeper and more accessible talent pool.

 Any decisions taken in the future should be in line with the following long term goals: